Tutte Invariants for Alternating Dimaps: Characterisations of Extended Tutte Invariants

 \section{Characterisations of Extended Tutte Invariants}

 We characterise extended Tutte invariants in this section.
 The definition of extended Tutte invariants is given in Definition~\ref{def:Extended_Tutte_Invariant}.
-For brevity, we use $ F(D) $ as a shorthand for throughout this article\footnote{This should not be confused with the notation $ f(D) $ that is used to represent the set of faces of $ D $ throughout.}.
+These are intended to be as general as possible, in that they use different linear recursions for all the different edge types, with no assumptions made about relations between the factors introduced for each reduction.
+For brevity, we use $ P(D) $ as a shorthand for throughout this article.

 Throughout, $ \mathcal{A} $ denotes a class of alternating dimaps.